-SOURCE: 2016, 2017, 2018, 2019 and 2020 Annual Reports of the State Comptroller.
+SOURCE: 2017, 2018, 2019 and 2020 Annual Reports of the State Comptroller and 2021 preliminary Annual Report of the State Comptroller.

 (b) Other expenditures are comprised of appropriations for Regulation and Protection; Conservation and Development; and Legislative.

 (c) The Community Residential Services program, which expended \$522.4 million in Fiscal Year 2017, was transferred from the Health and Hospital function to Human Services in Fiscal Year 2017.